zerospiel/docs/docs/admin/kof/kof-upgrade.md

     Check [VictoriaLogs FAQ](https://docs.victoriametrics.com/victorialogs/faq/#how-to-export-logs-from-victorialogs) for more details.

     The query fetches all logs from the old regional cluster endpoint.
 If you need to split migration by chunks, please refer the documentation for `logsql` query filter available options (by stream name, time range, etc)

+To migrate data with transformation please consider one of the following options:

+* Backup data to a file with a JSON line format, change each json, restore the file to a new cluster
+* Use the [Python script](https://github.com/k0rdent/kof/tree/main/scripts/victoria-migration) with your custom transformation function

 **Explanation of curl parameters:**